 \subsection{Data Generation Pipeline}

-The overview of our data generation pipeline is shown in Figure~\ref{fig:data_pipeline}.
+The overview of our data generation pipeline is shown in Fig.~\ref{fig:data_pipeline}.
 We use a Sony RX10 IV camera to record 200 high frame-rate videos at 250 fps.
 With the video sequences, we first downsize each frame to a resolution of $1120 \times 640$ to reduce noises.
 We then apply VBM4D~\cite{maggioni2012video} for further denoising and obtain the clean sequences.
-In our method, we take 7 or 9 frames as a sequence clip, as shown in Figure~\ref{fig:data_pipeline}.
+In our method, we take 7 or 9 frames as a sequence clip, as shown in Fig.~\ref{fig:data_pipeline}.
 The mid-frame (with orange bounding box) among the sharp frames is treated as the ground truth image.
 Then, we process the following steps to generate low-light and blurred images. {\bf Darkening with Conditional Zero-DCE.} To simulate the degradation of low light, we reformulate the Zero-DCE~\cite{zerodce} into an Exposure-Conditioned variant, EC-Zero-DCE.
-Unlike Zero-DCE that is designed for improving the brightness of an image, EC-Zero-DCE implements a reversed curve adjustment that simulates the low light and controls the darkness levels.
-Specifically, we modify exposure control loss by replacing the fixed exposure value with a random parameter that represents darkness while other losses are kept in the same settings as Zero-DCE.
-Given a random exposure level, EC-Zero-DCE can generate realistic low-light images with diverse darkness levels.
-Note that CE-Zero-DCE performs pixel-wise and spatially-varying light adjustment, rather than uniform light degradation.
+Contrary to Zero-DCE that is designed for improving the brightness of an image, EC-Zero-DCE simulates low light with controllable darkness levels, via implementing a reversed curve adjustment.
+Specifically, we modify the exposure control loss by replacing the fixed exposure value with a random parameter that represents darkness while other losses are kept in the same settings as Zero-DCE.
+Given different exposure levels, EC-Zero-DCE can generate realistic low-light images with diverse darkness.
+Note that EC-Zero-DCE performs pixel-wise and spatially-varying light adjustment, rather than uniform light degradation.